jrames/jrames-github.io/_posts/2025-02-10-trip-tunes-experience.md

 ## News Coverage

 On August 2, 2024, I noticed a sudden, massive spike in users.
 I spent the afternoon scouring the web, trying to figure out where it came from—nothing.
 Late that evening, I checked again, and to my utter shock, I discovered a news station in Nevada had run an [“App of the Day” segment](https://www.2news.com/video/what-the-tech-trip-tunes/video_344cc58d-3ec2-5567-a3fe-76349718b504.html) about Trip Tunes.
-Seeing my app featured on a news site was surreal.
+Seeing my app featured on broadcast news was surreal.

 <a href="../assets/images/2025-02-10-trip-tunes-experience/broadcast_news_chart.png" target="_blank">
   <img src="../assets/images/2025-02-10-trip-tunes-experience/broadcast_news_chart.png"